 Frequently Asked Questions

-What’s on a proof of insurance card?
+What’s on an insurance card?

-A proof of insurance card proves to the police, DMV, car dealers, or others that you have your state’s minimum required coverage.
+An insurance card proves to the police, DMV, car dealers, or others that you have your state’s minimum required coverage.
 It typically contains information about your insurer, limits, and the people/vehicles on your policy.

-Can I register a car without insurance?
+Can I register a car without coverage?

-You can’t register a car without proof of insurance in 48 out of 50 states (except NH and VA).
-The DMV will ask you to provide information about your auto coverage to ensure you meet your state’s requirements and can go out on the road safely.
+You can’t register a car without proof of auto insurance in 48 out of 50 states (except NH and VA).
+The DMV will ask you to provide information about your coverage to ensure you meet your state’s requirements and can go out on the road safely.
 Some states may also prevent you from obtaining license plates without a valid policy.

-Yes, you can use your phone for insurance proof in every state but New Mexico.
-Most carriers allow customers to access a digital version of their ID card on their mobile app.
+Yes, you can use your phone for proof in every state but New Mexico.
+Most carriers allow customers to access a digital version of their insurance ID card on their mobile app.

 I lost my insurance ID card.
 What should I do?